 Where Apple goes, so goes the market.

 After leading the march up for months, Apple’s stock price has been slipping since it was reported earlier this month that production orders for the new iPhones were down.
-A Goldman Sachs analyst downgraded its financial outlook on Tuesday, citing weakness in demand for Apple products in China and other emerging markets.
+A Goldman Sachs analyst downgraded its financial outlook last week, citing weakness in demand for Apple products in China and other emerging markets.

 And when the tech sector has a tough day, the broader market typically does, too.
 That’s in part because tech stocks have led market growth for a while, so any indication of a slowdown can worry investors about their ability to keep growing.